Exhibits

 Artifacts include pieces of the thermal protection system, an orange Launch and Re-entry suit that was used on six missions and Norm Thagard’s recumbent seat used on STS-71.

 This area features actual consoles removed from the famous Launch Control Center Firing Rooms at Complex 39.
-Here kids can sit in front of active console displays and imagine they are helping control a Space Shuttle launch.
+Here kids can view active console displays and imagine they are helping control a Space Shuttle launch.

 Cape Canaveral Gallery